binodcoder/7cc002_fitness_app/README.md

-Here's a breakdown of the fitness application project requirements:

 **Core Functions**

 - **Fitness Content:** The app provides fitness routines either by pulling trusted content from online sources or having routines pre-loaded.